Top 10 White Label Voice AI Platforms for Agencies in 2026

 1. Trillet

-Trillet is a native voice AI platform priced at $99/month (Studio, 3 sub-accounts) or $299/month (Agency, unlimited sub-accounts) with $0.09/minute usage, the lowest per-minute rate in the agency market as of April 2026.
+Trillet is a native voice AI platform priced at $99/month (Studio, 3 sub-accounts) or $299/month (Agency, unlimited sub-accounts) with $0.12/minute usage, among the lowest per-minute rates in the agency market as of June 2026.
 It owns its infrastructure end-to-end, which means no VAPI or Retell dependency, no cascading failures from upstream providers, and direct access to the engineering team when something breaks.
+For the full architecture and procurement deep-dive, see Trillet's white-label voice AI guide.

 What sets it apart

 The Agency plan includes HIPAA, SOC 2 Type II, GDPR, TCPA, ACMA, and DNCR compliance at no extra cost.
-Every other platform on this list either charges extra for compliance, lacks certifications entirely, or covers only a subset.
-For agencies serving healthcare, legal, or financial verticals, this is not optional.
+Every other platform here either charges extra for compliance, lacks certifications, or covers only a subset, which matters for agencies serving healthcare, legal, or financial verticals.

-Trillet's feature set leans heavily into agency operations: Crews for multi-agent orchestration, native Meta/Facebook lead integration for outbound calling, honeypot detection to prevent wasted credits on spam numbers, and website scraping combined with review aggregation to build trained agents from a client's online presence in under 10 minutes.
-The Skool community includes playbooks, contract templates, and weekly live Q&A sessions.
-The Agency plan adds dedicated Slack support with direct access to engineering.
+Trillet's feature set leans into agency operations: Crews for multi-agent orchestration, native Meta/Facebook lead integration for outbound calling, honeypot detection to avoid wasting credits on spam numbers, and website scraping plus review aggregation to build trained agents from a client's online presence in under 10 minutes.
+The Skool community adds playbooks, contract templates, and weekly live Q&A, and the Agency plan includes dedicated Slack support with direct engineering access.
+The 40% recurring referral commission is unmatched among voice AI platforms.

 Where it falls short

 Trillet lacks a visual flow builder.
-Agents use dynamic conversation architecture that can backtrack mid-conversation, which is more flexible than rigid flow-based systems, but agencies accustomed to drag-and-drop conversation design will need to adjust.
-The Studio plan's 3 sub-account limit also means most growing agencies will move to the $299/month tier quickly.
+Its agents use dynamic conversation architecture that can backtrack mid-conversation, which is more flexible than rigid flow systems but takes adjustment for teams used to drag-and-drop design.
+The Studio plan's 3 sub-account limit also pushes most growing agencies to the $299/month tier quickly.

 2. Stammer AI